-Make Content Your #1 SEO Strategy Initiative in 2018
+Make Content Your #1 SEO Strategy Initiative

 It’ll be 10 years ago this January that I first walked through the doors at Bruce Clay, Inc. and entered digital marketing.